OfficeDev/script-lab-2017/TRANSLATING.md

 Create a copy of the file `english.ts` from and to the folder `src/client/app/strings` and rename this copy to your language, like you did for the server part.
 Open the new file and rename the `getEnglishStrings()` to the same function name, you used in the server part.

-Now, open the file `index.ts` in the client part folder `src/client/app/strings` and - in this case - add three lines of code.
+Then open the file `index.ts` in the client part folder `src/client/app/strings` and - in this case - add three lines of code.
 If we keep our example of adding a french translation, the code will look similar to the following code block:

 ```ts
 import { getEnglishStrings } from './english';